-Follow the below instruction for image cropping with the Crop tool or Learn Tools & Toolbar of Adobe Photoshop CC 2020.
+Follow the below instruction for image cropping with the Crop tool or Learn the clone stamp tool, brush tool, or any tools & toolbar of Adobe Photoshop CC.

 Go to the Tool panel and select the Crop Tool.
-Also, you can hit the keyboards shortcut key “C.”
+Also, you can hit the keyboard shortcut key “C.”

 Look at the below image.
-It is showing the earlier images were cropped at 8 X 10 measurements.
+It shows showing the earlier images were cropped at 8 X 10 measurements.

 And below is the current image with earlier cropping measurements.